GoldStar184/Xtreme-Wiki/Generic-Guides.md

 # Introduction
 ## How it started

-So, I basically made a Write-Up together with taimtam?#4621 of the most Modules and a FAQ for them if me or them can think of any questions.
+So, we basically made a Write-Up of most Modules and a FAQ for them.
 I recommend reading this guide to learn about each module if you want to know more about the functionality etc..
-We also cover things about the Xtreme Firmware, since our opinion is that it's the best firmware currently out there for the flipper, so far we did not find any Firmware as well maintained and stable as this one.

 **IMPORTANT:**
-If you have any questions or problems which are not covered in this guide, I would still love to hear about it and help you.
-Please join our discord server and ping one of the staff members (or me) or just message me directly: whois.hoeless#1682
+If you have any questions or problems which are not covered in this guide, we would still love to hear about it and help you.
+Please join our discord server and ask us.
+Also, if there is something wrong in our guide please report it to us or give us feedback
-Also, if there is something wrong in my guide please report it to me or give me feedback, I only can make this guide off of my current knowledge about the Flipper.
-(And I can't know everything under any circumstance so if you find anything that's wrong just report it..)

 Here are some **Terms** which are commonly used on the server so you know what people talk about: